Welcome to Advanced Academics

 Advanced Academics Mission

-Birdville ISD offers an advanced and challenging curriculum through an array of learning experiences that provide greater depth and complexity than found in the district's core curriculum.
-As students progress through school, BISD offers opportunities for students to produce sophisticated, meaningful products and engage in valuable lived experiences in preparation for success beyond the BISD classroom.
+Birdville ISD offers an advanced and challenging curriculum through an array of learning experiences that provide a depth and complexity extended beyond the district's core curriculum.
+As students progress through school, BISD offers opportunities for students to produce sophisticated, meaningful products and engage in valuable academic discourse and lived experiences in preparation for success beyond the BISD classroom.

 Advanced Academics Program